Sharks Spotted At Rockaway, Lido Beaches

-NEW YORK (CBSNewYork) — Swimmers were forced out of the water at Rockaway Beach again Thursday after there were multiple shark sightings.
+NEW YORK (CBSNewYork) — Swimmers were forced out of the water at Rockaway Beach again Thursday afternoon after there were multiple shark sightings.

-All beaches within six blocks of 131st Street were closed to swimming.READ MORE: Police Seek Identity Of Man Wanted In Connection To Attempted Rape In The Bronx
+All beaches within six blocks of 131st Street were closed to swimming.READ MORE: Child Tax Credit: August Payments Arriving In Parents' Bank Accounts

+Beach-goers are also being urged to stay out of the water at Rockaway Beach due to inadequate water quality.

 There was another sighting off Long Island at Lido Beach on Thursday morning.

-Hempstead officials say lifeguards spotted the shark while they were training.READ MORE: 2020 Census: NYC Population Grows To 8.8 Million, Yonkers Now State's Third-Largest City
+Hempstead officials say lifeguards spotted the shark while they were training around 10:45 a.m.READ MORE: 13-Year-Old Carlos Ramos Dies After Being Struck By Lightning At Orchard Beach

 Swimmers were forced out of the water but were later allowed back in — knee-deep only — while extra patrols kept an eye on the ocean.